CharlotteBeLike/Voron-StealthBurner-Taz/README.md

 # Voron Stealthburner For Taz!

-This was a fun challenge to put a Stealthburner onto my Taz 6.
+This was a fun challenge to put a Stealthburner onto my Taz 6.<br>
-Please be aware that none of this is perfect and you might have a few bumps along the way while building this.
+Please be aware that none of this is perfect and you might have a few bumps along the way while building this.<br>
-Still figuring out Github so be patient with me! :)
+Still figuring out Github so be patient with me! :)<br><br>

 Printables: https://www.printables.com/model/543772-taz-56-to-stealthburner-v2